vita-tak/vita-tak/README.md

 # Hey! 👋

-I'm a full-stack web and blockchain developer with a background in music composition and sound art.
-My journey into tech began through a fascination with how experience and technology can interact.
-This fascination led me to do a two-year, government-funded higher vocational education in full-stack development geared towards Web3/blockchain.
+Full-stack and blockchain developer.

+I got into tech through a fascination for where technology and human experience meet.
+These days I build blockchain infrastructure, smart contracts and backends.
+And occasionally things that involve sound.

 ---
 ## Tech Stack